agilesix/AgileSix.com/src/pages/careers.md

   **Fully Remote**

-  - Work-life balance + flexibility
+  * Work-life balance + flexibility

   **Financial Wellness**

-  - Competitive and equitable salary
+  * Competitive and equitable salary

-  - 401K matching: 100% matching up to 4% of your salary
+  * 401K matching: 100% matching up to 4% of your salary

-  - Tenure-based profit sharing
+  * Tenure-based profit sharing

-  - Employee Stock Ownership Plan (ESOP) for all employees!
+  * Employee Stock Ownership Plan (ESOP) for all employees!

   **Health Insurance**

-  - Medical, Dental, Vision:

-  Agile Six pays 90% of your premiums and 80% for all enrolled family members.
+  * Medical, Dental, Vision: Agile Six pays 90% of your premiums and 80% for all enrolled family members.

   **Life & Disability Insurance**

-  - Employer-paid life insurance (1x your salary)
+  * Employer-paid life insurance (1x your salary)

-  - Employer-paid short and long term disability insurance
+  * Employer-paid short and long term disability insurance

   **Paid Time Off**

-  - 30+ vacation days: 18 accrued days per year + 12 paid holidays + Election Day off
+  * 30+ vacation days: 18 accrued days per year + 11 paid holidays + 1 Floating Holiday

-  - Flexible wellness days, to disconnect, recharge, recover, and recuperate.
+  * Flexible wellness days, to disconnect, recharge, recover, and recuperate.

   **Parental Leave**

-  - Company-paid leave for all new parents by birth or adoption.
+  * Company-paid leave for all new parents by birth or adoption.

   **Continuing Education**

-  - Company-paid, self-managed professional development
+  * Company-paid, self-managed professional development
 cta:
   cta-description: Have questions about working with Agile Six?
   cta-label: Drop us a line